Since creatine became popular as a supplement for athletes, there have been many questions about its effectiveness and the pros and cons of using it.

 Often, having a low creatine level is simply the result of getting older.
 Many of us lose muscle mass as we age or by reducing our amount of activity.
 Less muscle means less creatine in your blood.

-According to the Mayo Clinic, lifting weights can also be part of your plan to prevent a decrease in muscle mass as you age.
+Lifting weights and exercising can also be part of your plan to prevent a decrease in muscle mass as you age.
+Check out our PRO plan today to get started!